 The Regulations do not require an owner to display the annual report required for subdivision 1 or 2 buildings.
-Regulation 1207 and 1216 require that owners must make the annual report available within

-24 hours notice from the Municipal Building Surveyor or the Chief Officer.
+Regulation 1207 and 1216 require that owners must make the annual report available within 24 hours notice from the Municipal Building Surveyor or the Chief Officer.
 This requirement is to prevent the "wallpapering" effect that may occur in some buildings and allow annual report to be stored in more appropriate locations.
-Note that this does not effect the requirement to display an occupancy permit in accordance with Regulation 1007.
+Note that this does not affect the requirement to display an occupancy permit in accordance with Regulation 1007.

 Subdivision 3 sets out the requirement for maintenance of exits and paths of travel.
-Regulation 1218 requires that the occupier must ensure exits and paths of travel are maintained in an efficient condition and kept readily accessible functional and clear of obstruction so that egress from the building is maintained.
-This regulation does not remove the responsibility of the owner under subdivision 1 or 2, but makes the also makes occupier responsible.
+Regulation 1218 requires that the occupier must ensure exits and paths of travel are maintained in an efficient condition and kept readily accessible, functional and clear of obstruction so that egress from the building is maintained.
+This regulation does not remove the responsibility of the owner under subdivision 1 or 2, but also makes the occupier responsible.

 Although the Regulations do not specify records to be kept, from a risk management perspective it is recommended that adequate records are kept and maintained.
+To assist practitioners dealing with buildings and building work carried out between July 1994 and 2004 Appendix A contains the previous source table.